Welcome to Season 4.0!

 - Margot Rejskind, Artistic Director

-To close the season Luminos Ensemble will perform music exploring the current pandemic and how we have bridged the musical gap to connect with one another, with a program of contemporary works for physically distanced choir, including new commissions by Islander Evan Hammell and Nova Scotia native Emily Doolittle.
+To close the season Luminos Ensemble will explore the how the pandemic has pulled us apart, and how we have bridged the physical and artistic gaps to find ways to connect with one another; with a program of historical and contemporary works for physically distanced choir, including works by Tomas Luis de Victoria, James MacMillan, Joseph Rheinberger, Abbie Betines, Dominic DiOrio, Ysaÿe Barnwell, and a new work commissioned for Luminos Ensemble, by PEI composer Evan Hammell.

 The Space Between Us